SOS messages, panic as virus breaks India’s health system

 “I was prepared for the worst,” Kumar said.

 But out of nowhere, a fellow Twitter user reported an available oxygen cylinder some 60 kilometers (37 miles) away.
-Kumar drove to the person’s house where she was handed over the oxygen cylinder by a man.
+Kumar drove to the person’s house, where a man handed over the cylinder.

 “I was helped by a stranger when my own government continues to fail thousands like me,” she said.
 “Unfortunately, everyone is on their own now.”